 Hoyt Arboretum Visitor Center

 Welcome to Portland’s museum of trees!
 This beautiful naturescape features 2,300 species of trees from around the world along 12 miles of trails.
 This is also one of the best places to see cherry blossom trees in Portland during the springtime.
-Hoyt Arboretum is free to visit with lots of great cheap events available each week, including tai chi and preschool walks.
+Hoyt Arboretum is free to visit with lots of great cheap events available each week, including preschool walks and tai chi.
 Restrooms are available here.

 Oregon Holocaust Museum